 According to Robinson, this checks all the sunscreen boxes: great protection, fast-absorbing, and a velvety finish.
 Fun fact: It also consistently gets top rankings in the annual Consumer Reports sunscreen guide.
 It's non-comedogenic and tested on sensitive skin, too, and touts antioxidants for even extra protection on top of the broad-spectrum SPF 60.

-While the chemical sunscreen actives in this formula obviously aren't organic, a large part of this formula (70%, to be exact) is.
+While the chemical sunscreen actives in this formula aren't organic, a large part of this formula (70 percent, to be exact) is.
 Robinson lauds it for being packed with antioxidants and lightweight (making it particularly nice for beneath makeup).